ungersebastian/IRAFMimaging/README.md

 - 2108_BacVan15_1400-1659cm-1 — CaF2 file for calibration not yet ready
 - 2108_BacVan60_1400-1659cm-1 — CaF2 file for calibration not yet ready
 - 2108_Control60_1400-1659cm-1 — CaF2 file for calibration not yet ready

+Two hyperspectral data sets of a the peptide D-Ala-D-Ala incubated with Vancomycin:
+- 2104_DalVan_989-1349cm-1 - CaF2 file for calibration not yet ready
+- 2104_DalVan_1351-1659cm-1- CaF2 file for calibration not yet ready